 Stowage of containers on board

 On a fully containerized ship pre-planning of stowage positions of containers is done by the liner operator.
-This task is usually undertaken at a centralised control center at the headquarters or branch office of the ship operator.
+This task is usually undertaken at a centralized control center at the headquarters or branch office of the ship operator.

 - The need for a centralized planning unit having all the information for the voyage is for the following reasons:-